blackened-sunn/blackened-sunn.github.io/Research.md

 Wade, Max.
 “Plotinus on the Uses and Limits of the Craft Analogy.” *Apeiron*.
 [Currently under review.]

 Wade, Max.
 “Gersonides on the Heavenly Bodies’ Relation to the Agent Intellect” in *Mind, Soul and the Cosmos in the High Middle Ages*, eds.
 Jack Cunningham, Adam Foxon and Rosamund Gammie.
 Studies in the History of Philosophy of Mind (SHPM), vol. 31.
 Springer, Cham.
-217–233, doi: https://doi.org/10.1007/978-3-031-78876-5_11
+217–233.
+[Link](https://doi.org/10.1007/978-3-031-78876-5_11)

 Wade, Max.
 “Stoic Pantheism and Environmental Ethics in Pliny the Elder,” in *Pantheism and Ecology: Cosmological, Philosophical, and Theological Perspectives*, ed.
 Luca Valera.
 Ecology and Ethics, vol 6 (2023).
 Springer, Cham.
-15–27, doi: https://doi.org/10.1007/978-3-031-40040-7_2
+15–27.
+[Link](https://doi.org/10.1007/978-3-031-40040-7_2)

 Wade, Max.
-“Formless Matter in Gersonides’ Cosmology.” *History of Philosophy & Logical Analysis* 26, 1 (2023): 79–103, doi: https://doi.org/10.30965/26664275-bja10068
+“Formless Matter in Gersonides’ Cosmology.” *History of Philosophy & Logical Analysis* 26, 1 (2023): 79–103.
+[Link](https://doi.org/10.30965/26664275-bja10068)

 Wade, Max.
-“Eriugena on the Eternity and Creation of the World.” *Thaumàzein* 10, 2 (2022): 67–90, doi: https://doi.org/10.13136/thau.v10i2.187
+“Eriugena on the Eternity and Creation of the World.” *Thaumàzein* 10, 2 (2022): 67–90.
+[Link](https://doi.org/10.13136/thau.v10i2.187)

 * * *